21Alul21/patients-appointment-scheduling-api/README.md

 # MedManage API – Multi-Tenant Medical Management System

 ## Project Description
-MedManage is a Spring Boot REST API for managing healthcare organizations, by providing an efficient solution for creating and manging appointments between patients and doctors — with multi-organization (tenant) support.
+MedManage is a Spring Boot REST API for managing healthcare organizations.
+It provides a subscription based system, enabling subcribed organizations to effectively create, shedule and manage appointments between patients and doctors — with multi-organization (tenant) support.
+It contains a trial organizations to test the application before choosing to pay for a subscription.

 ## Project Status
 **In development** – key features are being implemented.